 WordPress Web Traffic System – Plugins

-- Post content automatically to social media sites and social bookmarking accounts
+- Distribute content to social sites and social bookmarking accounts

-- Post comments automatically to other blogs
+- Syndicate comments automatically to other blogs

 Download URL: https://jetpack.com/

-Jetpack is a free WordPress plugin with loads of great features.
+Jetpack is a free WordPress plugin with many useful functions.

-After installing Jetpack, connect the plugin to the WordPress.com account you set up in Part Three …
+After installing Jetpack, you will need to connect the plugin to the WordPress.com account set up in Part Three …

 (Connect Jetpack to your WordPress.com account)

-Next, activate the Publicize feature …
+Next, activate a feature called Publicize …

-(Publicize your content to several social accounts.)
+(Share your content automatically on several social sites.)

-After all plugin and account settings have been configured, your content is ready for distribution.
+After all settings have been configured, your content is ready for distribution.

 Publicize adds a new section to your Publish box …

-(As soon as new content is published, it will be automatically shared online.)
+(As soon as content is published, it will be automatically shared online.)

 CommentLuv